smir3/4.School_District_Analysis/README.md

 ![updated top and bottom schools](https://user-images.githubusercontent.com/86159728/135668787-c15cfc6e-59d7-4403-a15d-5b450b36e53d.jpg)

-- Top 5 and bottom 5 schools are in the smae order
+- Top 5 and bottom 5 schools are in the same order
-- Although the average scores and percent passing values changed for Thomas High School, it still ranked second position in the top 5.
+- Although the average scores and % passing values changed for Thomas High School, it is still ranked at second position in the top 5.

 How are math and reading scores by grade affected?